luissimas/zettelkasten/Notes/Resume.md

 created-at: 2024-08-31
 ---

-I'm Luís, a software developer living in Brasil 🇧🇷.I'm very passionate about a lot of things, som  of them are:
+I'm Luís, a software developer living in Brasil 🇧🇷.I'm very passionate about a lot of things, some of them are:

 - Custom keyboards
 - Text editors